Reasoning Efficiently Through Adaptive Chain-of-Thought Compression: A Self-Optimizing Framework: Experiment

 Infinite reasoning loops occur when a model repeatedly generates identical reasoning segments until the output reaches the maximum context length and is truncated.
 This phenomenon wastes computational resources, inflates latency, and often produces incomplete or invalid final answers.
-Because such loops can arise unpredictably across models of different sizes, they represent a critical robustness concern.
+Since such loops can arise unpredictably across models of different sizes, they represent a critical robustness concern.
 In this section, we investigate whether our approach can mitigate this problem.

-For each dataset, we adapt our method to fine-tune a model specific to that dataset and evaluate it against the base model.
-The results in Table~\ref{tab:loops} show that \name substantially reduces reasoning loops in all cases.
-On MathQA-Python, loop occurrences drop from 85 to 23 (72.9\% reduction).
-On Code-Search, the count falls from 15 to 1 (93.3\% reduction), effectively eliminating loops.
-The largest improvement appears in Defect-Detection, where loops decrease from 222 to just 7 (96.8\% reduction).
-Even on GSM8K, which generally contains shorter reasoning chains, loops drop from 54 to 6 (88.9\% reduction).
+We evaluate \name on all three datasets, consistent with RQ1.
+For each dataset, we fine-tune a dataset-specific model using our method and compare it against the base model.
+Table~\ref{tab:loops} summarizes the results. \name substantially reduces reasoning loops in all cases, e.g., from 85 to 23 on MathQA-Python (72.9\%), from 15 to 1 on Code-Search (93.3\%), and from 222 to 7 on Defect-Detection (96.8\%).

-During our empirical analysis in Section~\ref{sec:empirical}, we find that most truncations in the base model are directly caused by such loops.
+In our Empirical Findings~\ref{finding:truncation}, we find that most truncations in the base model are directly caused by such loops.
 This behavior wastes much of the available context budget and prevents the model from completing its reasoning.
-Our adaptive filtering strategy compresses CoT length, which mitigates loop formation and reduces truncation, as shorter reasoning provides fewer chances for repetitive output.
-This dual effect, loop suppression and truncation reduction, further enhances the robustness and practicality of our method in real-world deployments.
+Our adaptive filtering strategy reduces CoT length, mitigates loop formation and reduces truncation, as shorter reasoning provides fewer chances for repetitive output.

 Overall, these results confirm that \name offers a robust defense against infinite reasoning loops, complementing its primary goal of efficient CoT compression and providing benefits for latency, reliability, and output quality.